Chapter 2: A Hierarchy of Meaning

 If Chapter 1 showed that humans have always relied on recurring patterns, Chapter 2 gives you the mechanism — the why behind the strategy.

 Meaning is not only emotional intensity.
 It is durable organization.
-It is what happens when finite capacity is allocated in ways that protect valuable patterns over time.
+It is what happens when finite capacity is allocated in ways that protect valuable patterns over time — and when those patterns, once stable, unlock emergent capabilities that let the weave continue at the next scale.

 This does not reduce love, purpose, faith, art, or moral life.
 It gives them a scaffold.